tringi/x32-abi-windows/README.md

 | Tree size | 1524.1 MB | 1439.4 MB | 1439.4 MB |
 | Build time | 2.03 s | 2.12 s | **1.92 s** |
 | **Walk time** | **5.74 s** | **6.38 s** | **5.56 s** |

-## TL;DR

-A pointer-heavy code **can** be 9 % faster if built as 64-bit with 32-bit pointers, instead just simply 32-bit, and if the memory layout allows for better cache utilization and locality due to shorter pointers.
-The *64X32* program will still use more memory unless special care of allocations isn't taken.

-If the data structure doesn't lend itself to improved cache utilization there are little to no gains.

-The rule of thumb seems to be: *If the performance of your code is better when compiled as 32-bit than 64-bit, then **64X32** mode can improve it further, otherwise not so much.*

 ## Possible improvements